walter-a-jablonowski/homepage/src/pages/blog/_ai.md

-When you finished writing the article page add a new list entry in blog.php .blog-list
+When you finished writing the article page add a new list entry in blog.php .blog-list and update the tags cloud.